axodotdev/cargo-dist/book/src/reference/config.md

 * `AZURE_CODESIGNING_ACCOUNT_NAME`
 * `AZURE_CODESIGNING_CERT_PROFILE_NAME`

+These values identify the Azure identity and signing profile; they are not authentication credentials.
+The generated workflow currently reads them from the GitHub `secrets` context, so configure them as repository secrets or secrets on the `release` environment.

-The generated GitHub workflow runs artifact build jobs in the `release` environment so Azure federated credentials can use a subject such as `repo:OWNER/REPO:environment:release`.
-These values may be repository secrets or secrets on the `release` environment.
+The generated GitHub workflow runs artifact build jobs in the `release` environment so Azure federated authentication can use a subject such as `repo:OWNER/REPO:environment:release`.
 Enabling this option also makes the global artifact job run on Windows so PowerShell installers are signed before checksums are generated.

 ### archive settings